SAP-samples/sales-and-service-cloud-extensions/CustomServiceMetadataConversionFromCAPSample/Documents/supportAndLimitations.md

 -   Association to any of the CNS entities can't be identified, hence targetEntity and targetService is no where refered to sales and service cloud services like i18n currencies, etc.,

+- OVS association is not yet tested.
+Some code is written to get description attribute with `@description : true` property and add it as targetAttribute for description but didnt tested it with exact data and build actual association.

 -   `Searchable` is not yet supported as it needed further analysis on `cds.search`.
 -   UI and integrating with service for this feature is yet to be developed.
 -   As of now admin data also will be formed based on input only just like other attributes, it won't be part of admin data array as such, no associations built.